iddimsangi/easybank/README.md

 ## My process
 Learning and practicing more.
 ### Built with

-- Tailwind CSS
-- Flexbox
+- Sass
 - Mobile-first workflow
 - React Hooks

 ### What I learned
 Here are the key learnings from this project:

-1. **React Fundamentals:** I gained a strong understanding of React, including components, state management, and routing using `react-router-dom`.

-2. **API Integration:** I learned how to fetch and integrate data from external APIs into your React application.

-3. **Conditional Rendering:** I mastered conditional rendering to display content based on different states or routes, such as filtering and navigating.

-4. **Dark/Light Mode:** I implemented a dark/light mode toggle using state management and dynamic class names.

-5. **Search Functionality:** I implemented a search feature to filter and display specific data based on user input.

-6. **Route Navigation:** I used React Router to navigate between different pages in your application.

-7. **Project Structure:** I organized your project into components and modules for a maintainable and scalable codebase.

-8. **UI/UX Design:** I improved My skills in creating a user-friendly and responsive user interface.

 Overall, I developed a full-fledged React application, incorporating various key concepts and best practices to create a functional and visually appealing project.

 ### Continued development

-I will continue to practice using Tailwind CSS with React, and my upcoming projects will involve data fetching through APIs while implementing designs using Tailwind CSS.
+I will continue to practice using Sass CSS with React, and my upcoming projects will involve data fetching through APIs while implementing designs using Tailwind CSS.

 ### Useful resources